Area-specific Program Background

 Responsibilities of the Course Instructor

-Often, the Clinic Director is responsible for coordination and evaluation of PSYC*7991, and PSYC*7993 whereas a clinical faculty member is responsible for PSYC*7992, PSYC*7994, and PSYC*7996.
+Often, the Practicum Coordinator acts as instructor for PSYC*7991, and PSYC*7993 whereas a clinical faculty member acts as instructor for PSYC*7992, PSYC*7994, and PSYC*7996.
 The instructor assists students in locating and setting up practica.

-The faculty instructor is also responsible for monitoring the progress and experiences of students while on practica and helping to resolve any problems that might arise.
+The instructor is responsible for coordination and evaluation of students’ progress and experiences while on practica and helping to resolve any problems that might arise.
 Monitoring is typically handled through a combination of scheduled cohort meetings and one-to-one consultation.
-Following the Guidelines of Council of Chairs for Training Councils Voluntary Guidelines for Communication between Graduate Program and Internships, the faculty instructor should make 1-2 informal (telephone or email) contacts with the site supervisor to elaborate on or answer any questions on the nature of the program and expectations for supervision and accountability and to monitor student progress.
+Following the Guidelines of Council of Chairs for Training Councils Voluntary Guidelines for Communication between Graduate Programs and Internships, the faculty instructor should make 1-2 informal (telephone or email) contacts with the site supervisor to elaborate on or answer any questions on the nature of the program and expectations for supervision and accountability and to monitor student progress.
 In cases in which a site supervisor expresses concerns over a student, the instructor is to document these concerns as they are conveyed, address them with the student, and follow-up with the on-site supervisor accordingly.
+These communications should be brought to DCT’s attention and in some cases may involve the DCT directly.

 At the end of the practicum, the instructor ensures that all practicum documentation for each student is complete and signed and that the final grade is submitted.
-Practicum documentation for each student is to be collated, provided to the graduate secretary for entry into the database, and then placed in the student’s practicum file.
-This file may be periodically reviewed by the DCT and Clinic Director.
-The PhD Qualifying Exam takes place following completion of PSYC*7993.
-At this time, the Clinic Director utilizes the information in the student practicum file to write a summary and recommendation as to whether the student demonstrates clinical competency commensurate with a senior PhD student.
-This letter will be weighed when making overall decisions about student PhD candidature.
+Practicum documentation for each student is to be provided to the Practicum Coordinator, who will place it in the student’s practicum file.
+This file may be periodically reviewed by the DCT and Practicum Coordinator.

-Responsibilities of the Director of Clinical Training:
+Responsibilities of the Director of Clinical Training

 Evaluation